CAMEL2: Enhancing weakly supervised learning for histopathology images by incorporating the significance ratio: Methods

 \textbf{Training details.} CAMEL2 is implemented in TensorFlow \cite{RN32} and trained using four NVIDIA Tesla V100 GPUs.
 The batch size for each model is set to 16, with 2 positive bags and 2 negative bags on each GPU.
 We initialize the weights of the classifier using the Glorot uniform initializer.
 The Adam optimizer \cite{RN33} is utilized with an initial learning rate of 0.001.
 We train for 20 epochs, and the learning rate is halved after every 5 epochs.
 In CAMEL2, we use 5 models, which are saved after the 12th, 14th, 16th, 18th, and 20th training epochs, to form an ensemble instance classifier.
 The final output is obtained by calculating the mean of their predicted positive probabilities.

-\begin{addendum} \item[Acknowledgements] This work is supported by the National High Level Hospital Clinical Research Funding of China (No. 2022-NHLHCRF-LX-01-0206), National Natural Science Foundation of China (No. 32300535), National Key Research and Development Program of China (No. 2021YFF1200400), Shanghai Municipal Science and Technology Major Project (No. 2018SHZDZX01), and ZJLab. \item[Author Contributions Statement] G.X. and S.W. proposed the research, L.Z., Z.S. and A.L. performed the WSI acquisition, G.X., X.C. and L.W. conducted the experiment, G.X. wrote the deep learning code and performed the experiment, G.X., L.Z., X.C., T.W., Z.L., Z.Z., W.B., Z.S. and S.W. wrote the manuscript, D.W., D.Z., A.L., H.S. and J.M. reviewed the manuscript. \item[Competing Interests] Shuhao Wang is the co-founder and chief technology officer (CTO) of Thorough Future.
+\begin{addendum} \item[Acknowledgements] This work is supported by the National High Level Hospital Clinical Research Funding of China (No. 2022-NHLHCRF-LX-01-0206), National Natural Science Foundation of China (No. 32300535), National Key Research and Development Program of China (No. 2021YFF1200400), 2023 Science and Technology Projects of Qinghai Province, China (Basic Research Program, No. 2023-ZJ-732). \item[Author Contributions Statement] G.X. and S.W. proposed the research, L.Z., Z.S. and A.L. performed the WSI acquisition, G.X., X.C. and L.W. conducted the experiment, G.X. wrote the deep learning code and performed the experiment, G.X., L.Z., X.C., T.W., Z.L., Z.Z., W.B., Z.S. and S.W. wrote the manuscript, D.W., D.Z., A.L., H.S. and J.M. reviewed the manuscript. \item[Competing Interests] Shuhao Wang is the co-founder and chief technology officer (CTO) of Thorough Future.
 Lang Wang and Zewen Zhang are algorithm researchers of Thorough Future.
-All remaining authors have declared no conflicts of interest. \item[Data Availability] The predictions for the CAMELYON16 testset is available at: \url{https://github.com/ThoroughFuture/CAMEL2}.
-The data that support the findings of this study are available on request from the corresponding authors (S.W., D.Z. and J.M.). \item[Code Availability] The code that support the findings of this study are available on request from the corresponding authors (S.W., D.Z. and J.M.). \item[Correspondence] Correspondence and requests for materials should be addressed to S.W.~(email: \mbox{to@shuhao.wang}), D.Z.~(email: zhongdingrong@sina.com), and J.M.~(email: \mbox{jpma@fudan.edu.cn}). \end{addendum}
+All remaining authors have declared no conflicts of interest. \item[Data Availability] The predictions for the CAMELYON16 testset is available at \url{https://github.com/ThoroughFuture/CAMEL2}.
+The data that support the findings of this study are available on request from the corresponding authors (S.W., D.Z. and J.M.). \item[Code Availability] The code of CAMEL2 is available at \url{https://github.com/ThoroughFuture/CAMEL2}. \item[Correspondence] Correspondence and requests for materials should be addressed to S.W.~(email: \mbox{to@shuhao.wang}), D.Z.~(email: zhongdingrong@sina.com), and J.M.~(email: \mbox{jpma@fudan.edu.cn}). \end{addendum}

 {S\arabic{table}} {S\arabic{figure}}

 \begin{centering}

 ~\\ ~\\